nuclearsugar/VectorRecursionWorkbench/README.md

 # Vector Recursion Workbench
-This is a tool for laying out and generating recursively nested polygons that can be exported as an SVG.
+Tool for laying out recursively nested polygons that can be exported as an SVG.
 Designed with laser cutting in mind.

 ![Screenshot1](Archive/Vector-Recursion-Workbench_screenshot1.JPG)